-The stolen Sixteenth Century coat of arms
+The stolen 16th Century coat of arms

-St Katharine Cree church in Leadenhall Street London, which survived both the Great Fire and the blitz, is soon to be reunited with a beautiful sixteenth century carving which was stolen from the church decades before.
+St Katharine Cree church in Leadenhall Street London, which survived both the Great Fire and the blitz, is soon to be reunited with a beautiful 16th century carving which was stolen from the church decades before.

 The alabaster carving was part of a monument to Sir Nicholas Throckmorton, who was the fourth son of Sir George Throckmorton and became a prominent figure in the reign of Elizabeth I. Sir Nicholas Throckmorton, the undiplomatic diplomat, was a devout Protestant and following his support of Lady Jane Grey and his involvement in rebellions against the Catholic Queen Mary he was sent to the tower and put on trial for treason.